damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 Implementation is a *final* step.

-Let's consider the lifetime of the issue which started 174 days before the final release.
+Let's consider the lifetime of this issue which started 174 days before the final release.

 The task was assigned to Douglas only on Feb 2nd, with 20 days left to that milestone.
-Douglas spent 11% of lifetime of this issue on development.
+Douglas spent 11% of lifetime of this issue on implementation.
 He didn't created the merge request until 7 days before the release.
-That means over the course of the issue from start to close, only 4% of the time was spent "coding".
+That means over the course of the issue from start to close, only 4% of the lifetime of the issue was spent "coding".
+Douglas even spent the first week of implementation reading code and writing a proposal for how he would implement the feature.

-It’s in [the merge request][the MR] that Douglas and Douwe worked on refining edge cases and how it would get done according to the intention of the original issue.
+It’s in [the merge request][the MR] that Douglas and Douwe worked on refining edge cases.
+They worked out how it would get done according to the intention of the original issue.
-Douglas would make a number of commits, and then Douwe would give him feedback.
+Each day, Douglas would make a number of commits, and then Douwe would give him feedback.
-Again, it's more discussion and communication.
+Again, it's further evidence that the bulk of work is in discussion and communication.

 Of course, the Todo issue might be an extreme case, but it does highlight that software development is a discussion.